honeycombio/refinery/README.md

 ### Mixing Classic and Environment & Services Rule Definitions

-With the change to support environemt and services in Honeycomb, some users will want to support both sending telemetry to a classic dataset and a new environment called the same thing (eg `production`).
+With the change to support Environments in Honeycomb, some users will want to support both sending telemetry to a classic dataset and a new environment called the same thing (eg `production`).

 This can be accomplished by leveraging the new `DatasetPrefix` configuration property and then using that prefix in the rules definitions for the classic datasets.